-After the credit is pulled and seems satisfactory, your mortgage officer will request to see document to verify your income (capacity) and assets (collateral).
+After the credit is pulled and seems satisfactory, your mortgage officer will request to see documents to verify your income (capacity) and assets (collateral).

 - 2 years W2’s and tax returns

-From here he will issue a pre-approval letter for you to include with an offer on a home.
+From here, your loan officer can issue a pre-approval letter for you to include with an offer on a home.
 It is expected in the business a home buyer shows their ability to secure financing or pay cash on a home before an offer is considered.

 If Your Mortgage Officer Has Not Done This…..

-These loan officers will run around letting you think your approved for a loan.
-When you get a house under agreement they hope your loan sticks to the wall.
+These loan officers will run around letting you think you are approved for a loan.
+When you get a house under agreement, they hope your loan sticks to the wall.